Conquering the mist – Knuckles 05 peak hike via Bambarella

 You’ll need plenty of water when climbing the lofty peaks of the range and avoid dehydration and cramps.

 The trail proceeds through flat terrains and low-level vegetation to the campsite 01 which lies on a vast flat area.
-Knuckles peaks will loom head to your left, probably covered in mist while to the right side, slopes towards Kandy will be visible.
+Knuckles peaks will loom ahead to your left, probably covered in mist while to the right side, slopes towards Kandy will be visible.

 The trek continuous through the scenic low-level vegetation until you reach the campsite 02.
 From there onwards, the ascent gets tougher and tougher until you reach into a thick wooden canopy.